Gülşah Hatun

 Gülşah Hatun (کل شاہ خاتون, died c.
-1487) was a consort of Sultan Mehmed II of the Ottoman Empire.
+1487) was a concubine of Sultan Mehmed II of the Ottoman Empire.

 Early years

-Her origin is unknown, but the consorts of the Ottoman sultans were by custom normally concubines of Christian origin, who came to the Ottoman Imperial harem via the Ottoman slave trade, and converted to Islam and given a slave name after their arrival.

-She entered in Mehmed's harem in 1449, when he was still a prince and the governor of Manisa.
+There are claims that she was a daughter of Ibrahim Bey of the Karamanids or a concubine.
+She entered Mehmed's harem in 1449, when he was still a prince and the governor of Manisa.
 In 1450, just before Sultan Murad II's death and Mehmed's ascension, she gave birth to her only son, Şehzade Mustafa, who would become his father's favourite son.
 According to Ottoman tradition, all princes were expected to work as provincial governors as a part of their training.
-Mustafa was sent to govern Konya and later Kayseri, and Gülşah accompanied him.
+After his circumcision ceremony in 1457, Mustafa received his first sanjak appointment in Manisa, and proceeded there accompanied by his mother, Gülşah Hatun.
+In 1467, he was appointed to the sanjak of Konya, and Gülşah Hatun again accompanied him.

+In the salary registers, Gülşah Hatun is recorded as "Hazret-i hatun-ı muʿazzama" meaning "Her Exalted Lady" (or "the Most Venerable Lady").

 Mustafa's death

 Mustafa died on 25 December 1474.
 It was rumored that Mustafa had made Grand Vizier Mahmud Pasha's wife, Selçuk Hatun, his lover, and that Mahmud retaliated by poisoning Mustafa.
 There are speculations that Gülşah Hatun may have been a party to the illicit relations between the prince and Selçuk Hatun, wife of Mahmud Pasha.
 Selçuk Hatun was sister of Hatice Hatun, one of Mehmed II's consorts.
 Giovanni Maria Angiolello, a Venetian traveler, author of an important historical report on the Aq Qoyunlu and early Safavid Persia, who was in the service of Mustafa, and who with the rest of Mustafa's household accompanied the prince's cortege from his post his Kayseri to Bursa, where he was buried, denied any role for Mahmud Pasha in Mustafa's death; nevertheless, Mehmed II had the man executed shortly thereafter.

 Gülşah Hatun had not been informed of her son's death, and when the wagon carrying his body stopped outside the palace, she and the women of her train began to wail.
 Babinger wrote that Mustafa's daughter, Nergiszade Ferahşad Hatun, shared her grandmother's grief, and the lamentations went on endlessly.
 Mehmed sent word that she should remain in Bursa with those maidens whom she required.
 Mehmed also had a good provision made for her, where she might live there honorably.
-He ordered that Mustafa's daughter and her mother and rest of the ladies, together with all others belonging to the court of his deceased son, should come to Istanbul.
+He ordered that Mustafa's daughter and her mother and the rest of the ladies, together with all others belonging to the court of his deceased son, should come to Istanbul.
 All the women were lodged in the palace where women of Mehmed's harem stayed, and after several days the maidens were married to courtiers.
-Nergiszade Ferahşad married her cousin Şehzade Abdullah, eldest son of Şehzade Bayezid (future Bayezid II) in 1480.
+Nergisşah Ferahşad married her cousin Şehzade Abdullah, the eldest son of Şehzade Bayezid (future Bayezid II) in 1480.